Honors in Science, Technology, and Society

-The opportunity to pursue honors in Science and Society is a privilege.
+The opportunity to pursue honors in Science, Technology, and Society is a privilege.
 Students are selected to become honors candidates based on a number of criteria, including: standing and grades in the concentration; support of a faculty advisor; submission and approval of a proposed project.

 Students must apply to become an honors candidate by the end of the semester before they begin their thesis work, ordinarily at the end of the sixth semester.
 Students who are abroad in their sixth semester may apply by the end of the second week of the seventh semester instead.